BUNION DR

 In individuals with plantar fasciitis, the primary symptom usually revolves around heel pain, which may radiate toward the arch of the foot.
 If swelling is present, it tends to be mild and localized to the affected area.
 It is important to note that swelling alone is insufficient to diagnose plantar fasciitis, as it could be a result of other underlying conditions.

-Diagnosing Plantar Fasciitis and Associated Swelling
+Diagnosing Plantar Fasciitis And Associated Swelling

 To accurately diagnose plantar fasciitis and evaluate any associated swelling, medical professionals employ various diagnostic methods.
 Typically, a physical examination serves as the initial step, during which the doctor assesses the patient’s medical history and conducts tests to determine the source of the pain and swelling.
 The physician may apply pressure to the affected area or ask the patient to perform specific movements that provoke symptoms.